 WATCH: Oklahoma HC Skip Johnson Press Conference

-Oklahoma head coach Skip Johnson met with the media on Thursday ahead of the Sooners' series with Baylor.
+Oklahoma head coach Skip Johnson met with the media on Thursday ahead of the Sooners' weekend series with No. 10 Texas in Arlington.

-Watch Oklahoma head coach Skip Johnson's media zoom conference from Thursday, Mar.
-24 ahead of the Sooners' three-game weekend set with the Baylor Bears beginning Friday night in Norman.
+Watch Oklahoma head coach Skip Johnson's full zoom press conference from Thursday, Mar.
+31 ahead of the Sooners' three-game weekend series against the No. 10 Texas Longhorns beginning on Friday night in Arlington, TX.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!